lineality/Online_Voting_Using_One_Time_Pads/README.md

 Thrifty voting systems may make more use of available multi-factor authentication and less use of equipment-expensive methods (such as dedicated printing and scanning machines).

-There should be some option for physical printed documents, but there will most likely be more use of non-paper methods for a thrifty resource-slim and more user-friendly system.
+Depending on the details of the situation, there may be some option for physical printed documents, but there will most likely be more use of non-paper methods for a thrifty resource-slim and more user-friendly system, for example in cases where there is no possible way to use physical documents.

 Other methods such as chains-of-trust may be useful to harden thrifty online systems.?